CMU offers scholarships and awards which reward past academic achievement, encourage future scholarship, and provide financial assistance.

 The Dr. Robert Janzen Memorial Scholarship was established at CMU by the Janzen family and Rob’s friends at ClimateCHECK.
 Dr. Janzen had a thirst for knowledge and a love for agriculture that took him to study at Canadian Mennonite Bible College, University of Manitoba, and University of Alberta where he received his doctorate in soil science in 1993.
 He was widely recognized by his friends and colleagues for his expertise and was admired for being a person of integrity and compassion.

 Established in 2015, this scholarship recognizes the contributions of J.B.
 Toews (1906–1998), the first executive secretary of the Mennonite Brethren Historical Commission (1974–1986).
-Toews helped Mennonite Brethren better understand their Anabaptist-Mennonite heritage, set up a system of archival repositories for U.S. and Canadian Mennonite Brethren churches, and raised funds for the "Cloud of Witnesses Endowment" that continues to support the ongoing work of the Historical Commission.
+Toews helped Mennonite Brethren better understand their Anabaptist-Mennonite heritage, set up a system of archival repositories for US and Canadian Mennonite Brethren churches, and raised funds for the "Cloud of Witnesses Endowment" that continues to support the ongoing work of the Historical Commission.

 The scholarship is awarded to a Mennonite Brethren student with a demonstrated interest in Anabaptist-Mennonite history and theology.